Floer homotopy theory and degenerate Lagrangian intersections

-In order to set notation we will review the construction of Morse homology.
-In this section we fix a closed smooth $n$-manifold $X$, a smooth function $f\in C^\infty(X)$, and a Riemannian metric $g$ on $X$.
+In order to set notation, we will quickly review the construction of Morse homology.
+In this section, let $X$ be a closed smooth $n$-manifold, $f\in C^\infty(X)$ a smooth function, and $g$ a Riemannian metric on $X$.

-Consider the subset $\crit(f)\subset X$ of \emph{critical points} of $f$.
-We say $x\in\crit(f)$ is \emph{non-degenerate} if the Hessian of $f$ at $x$ is non-degenerate, and $f$ is called \emph{Morse} if all its critical points are non-degenerate; this condition is generic and we will assume it for the rest of this subsection.
-We will study the \emph{(negative) gradient flow} of $f$, i.e., smooth solutions $\gamma$ of the equation
+Consider the subset $\crit(f)\subset X$ of critical points of $f$; we say $x\in\crit(f)$ is non-degenerate if the Hessian of $f$ at $x$ is non-degenerate.
+We will assume the (generic) condition that $f$ is Morse, i.e., all of its critical points are non-degenerate.
+We consider the (negative) gradient flow of $f$:

-It is known that any gradient flow is defined for all time and limits to critical points of $f$.
-Explicitly, there exists two $x,y\in\crit(f)$ such that
+\begin{warning} In particular, whenever we write ``gradient flow'' in the present article, we really mean the ``negative gradient flow''. \end{warning}

-Let $W^u(x)$ resp. $W^s(x)$ be the \emph{unstable} resp. \emph{stable manifold} of $x$; these are defined to be the subsets
+It is well-known that any gradient flow is defined for all time and limits to critical points of $f$.
+Let $W^u(x)$ resp. $W^s(x)$ be the unstable resp. stable manifold of $x$: